National Family Law Authority

 How to use this resource

-This directory is organized by legal subject matter, not by geography or attorney listing.
+This provider network is organized by legal subject matter, not by geography or attorney provider.
 Each reference page addresses a discrete legal concept, statute, procedural mechanism, or court structure.
 Readers navigating a specific topic should begin at the U.S. Family Law Overview for orientation, then follow topical links into narrower subject pages.

-The directory distinguishes between three categories of content:
+The provider network distinguishes between three categories of content:

 - Conceptual reference pages — define legal standards, terms, and doctrines (e.g., the best interests of the child standard, grounds for annulment, types of alimony).